Quantum Mechanics & Philosophy II: Measurement and Interpretations

 Just War Theory

-Author: Ryan Jenkins Category: Social and Political Philosophy Word Count: 1000 Listen here War is a profoundly destructive institution, yet most of us still believe there are good wars.
-Authors as far back as Cicero, and in various cultural traditions,[1] have sought to answer this question: When is a war just?
-The just war tradition (or just war theory) … Continue reading Just War Theory
+War is a profoundly destructive institution, yet most of us still believe there are good wars.
+Authors as far back as Cicero, and in various cultural traditions, have sought to answer this question: When is a war just?
+This article will explore the criteria of traditional just war theory before briefly discussing the revisionist school’s critiques.

-Author: Ian Tully Category: Philosophy of Mind and Language Word Count: 1000 From roughly §243 to §315 in his Philosophical Investigations, the Austrian philosopher Ludwig Wittgenstein lays out what later commentators have dubbed ‘the private language argument.’1 Wittgenstein imagines a case roughly like the following.
-Suppose a person is stranded on a deserted island and … Continue reading Wittgenstein’s Private Language Argument
+Author: Ian Tully Category: Philosophy of Mind and Language Word Count: 1000 From roughly §243 to §315 in his Philosophical Investigations, the Austrian philosopher Ludwig Wittgenstein (1889-1951) lays out what later commentators have dubbed "the private language argument."1 Wittgenstein imagines a case roughly like the following: Suppose a person is stranded on a deserted island … Continue reading Ludwig Wittgenstein’s Private Language Argument

 Author: Addison Ellis Category: Historical Philosophy, Metaphysics, Epistemology Word Count: 1000 Editor’s Note: This essay is the first of two essays in a series authored by Addison on the topic of philosophical idealism.
-Part 2 on Kant's Transcendental Idealism can be read here.
-We often take it for granted that we have some knowledge about … Continue reading Idealism Pt.
-1: Berkeley’s Subjective Idealism
+Part 2 on Kant's Transcendental Idealism is here.
+We often take it for granted that we have some knowledge about the way … Continue reading Idealism Pt.
+1: George Berkeley’s Subjective Idealism

 The Ontological Argument for the Existence of God